j70k/j70k/README.md

 ### Hi there 👋

-I'm a **learning** Programmer, Composer, Photographer, and Game creator.
+I'm a **learning** Programmer, Composer, Photographer, and Game Creator.

 An emphasis on the **learning.**